pagkly/Zed/Investopedia3/Unitholder.md

 ### Unitholder Taxation

 For unit trusts, unitholders pay income taxes on interest, dividends, and capital gains distributed to them if the units are held in a taxable account.
-The unit trusts send all unitholders IRS [Form 1099](https://www.investopedia.com/terms/f/form1099div.asp).
+The unit trusts send all unitholders IRS [[Form 1099]](https://www.investopedia.com/terms/f/form1099div.asp).

-In the case of master limited partnerships (MLPs), each unitholder's proportion of income, gains, deductions, losses, and credits is reported on a [Schedule K-1](https://www.investopedia.com/terms/s/schedule-k-1.asp).
+In the case of master limited partnerships (MLPs), each unitholder's proportion of income, gains, deductions, losses, and credits is reported on a [[Schedule K-1]](https://www.investopedia.com/terms/s/schedule-k-1.asp).
 If the net amount is positive the unitholder pays tax on a pass-through basis whether or not a cash distribution was actually received; if there is a net loss, the amount can be carried forward and used against future income, but only from the same MLP.

 ### Example of a Unitholder